-IHPA is a key element of the NHRA, responsible for the national implementation of an ABF system and in determining the annual NEP and NEC for Australian public hospital services.
-IHPA was established as an independent government agency under Commonwealth legislation on 15 December 2011.
-It has issued ten NEP Determinations annually since 2012-13 (NEP12) and nine NEC Determinations since 2013-14 (NEC13).
+IHACPA is a key element of the NHRA, responsible for the national implementation of an ABF system and in determining the annual NEP and NEC for Australian public hospital services.
+IHACPA was established as an independent government agency under Commonwealth legislation on 15 December 2011.
+It has issued eleven NEP Determinations annually since 2012-13 (NEP12) and ten NEC Determinations since 2013-14 (NEC13).

-The published NEP and NEC, sets out the determinations for 2022-23 in relation to each of IHPA's legislative functions, namely:
+The published NEP and NEC, sets out the determinations for 2023-24 in relation to each of IHACPA's legislative functions, namely:

-- The NEP for health care services provided by public hospitals where the services are funded on an activity basis. - The NEC for health care services provided by public hospitals where the services are funded on a block funded basis. - The development and specification of classification systems for health care and other services provided by public hospitals. - Adjustments to the NEP to reflect legitimate and unavoidable variations in the costs of delivering health care services. - Except where otherwise agreed between the Commonwealth and a state or a territory to determine the public hospital functions that are to be part-funded in that state or territory by the Commonwealth. - Publication of a report setting out the NEP and NEC for the coming year and any other information that would support the efficient funding of public hospitals.
+- The NEP for health care services provided by public hospitals where the services are funded on an activity basis. - The NEC for health care services provided by public hospitals where the services are funded on a block funded basis. - The development and specification of classification systems for health care and other services provided by public hospitals. - Adjustments to the NEP to reflect legitimate and unavoidable variations in the costs of delivering health care services. - Except where otherwise agreed between the Commonwealth and a state or a territory - to determine the public hospital functions that are to be part-funded in that state or territory by the Commonwealth. - Publication of a report setting out the NEP and NEC for the coming year and any other information that would support the efficient funding of public hospitals.

-1.3.
-National efficient price 2022-23 process
+1.3 National efficient price 2023-24 process

-The figure below outlines the NEP22 process from development of classification systems to publishing the NEP and NEC Determinations for 2022-23.
+The figure below outlines the NEP23 process from development of classification systems to publishing the NEP and NEC Determinations for 2023-24.

-Figure 1: Process to determine the national efficient price 2022-23
+Figure 1: Process to determine the national efficient price 2023-24

-1.3.1.
-Classification systems
+1.3.1 Classification systems

 One of the first stages is to classify the hospital activity under various systems dependent on the ABF service stream.
-IHPA has collated activity and cost data for each of the ABF service streams to be funded on an activity basis in 2022-23, as follows:
+IHACPA has collated activity and cost data for each of the ABF service streams to be funded on an activity basis in 2023-24, as follows:

-- o Admitted acute
+- Admitted acute

-- o Admitted mental health care
+- · Admitted mental health care

 - Admitted subacute and non-acute

-- o Emergency care
+- Emergency care

-- o Non-admitted care.
+- Non-admitted care.

 Classification systems within each service stream are applied uniformly across all available data.
 Although these systems are developed in part to explain variation in cost between different outputs within the stream, additional systematic variation still occurs.
 To account for this, various adjustments are modelled and where justified, implemented into the models.
-The classification systems for each service stream and the source of its cost and activity data are outlined in Appendix A.
+The classification systems for each service stream and the source of its cost and activity data are outlined in Appendix A: Reference tables.